awandahl/doi_policy/README.md

 ### Versioning

 - **New Versions**: If significant changes are made to a research output, a new version will be created and assigned a new DOI.
 The new DOI will be linked to the previous version to maintain a version history.
-- **Metadata Updates**: Minor updates to metadata can be made without creating a new version, following DataCite best practices for metadata management.
+- **Metadata Updates**: Minor updates to metadata can be made without creating a new version, following DataCite or Crossref best practices for metadata management.

 ### Responsibilities